-JIBC is committed to reducing the transmission of COVID-19 by taking the following proactive measures.
+JIBC is committed to reducing the transmission of COVID-19 by continuing proactive measures.

 - Courses will continue to be conducted online wherever possible.

-- JIBC will be providing limited face-to-face training opportunities for justice and public safety professionals where training and evaluation cannot be achieved remotely.
+- JIBC will continue to provide face-to-face training opportunities for justice and public safety professionals where training and evaluation cannot be achieved remotely.
 Where possible the theory components of such courses will be provided in online formats.

-- Students will be contacted directly by JIBC program staff when plans are complete and classes are ready to proceed either online or face-to-face.
-Anyone with concerns about returning to campus is asked to discuss them with the appropriate program staff, or in the case of recruits, their employers.
+- Anyone with concerns about face-to-face course participation is asked to discuss them with the appropriate program staff, or in the case of recruits, their employers.

-Prior to returning to face-to-face classes each student will be asked to complete an online orientation module and submit an acceptance of risk/acknowledgement of training form.
+Prior to returning to face-to-face classes each student must complete a short online orientation module and submit an acceptance of risk/acknowledgement of training form.